HL7/US-Core/input/pagecontent/general-guidance.md

 `GET [base]/[Resource-type]?name=value&...`

 For this RESTful search, the parameters are a series of name=\[value\] pairs encoded in the URL.
 The search parameter names are defined for each resource.
 For example, the Observation resource has the name "code" for searching on the LOINC code.
-For more information, see the [FHIR RESTful Search API]
+For more information, see the [FHIR RESTful Search API].

 Note that when the patient is *implicit* in the context of some implementations (e.g., using SMART), the patient parameter can be omitted: